 UFC Gym – Military members can receive a complimentary 30-day pass to UFC Gym when they visit a location and mention the Harley Davidson Military Program.
 Participation may vary by location.

 YMCA – Participating YMCA’s offer memberships and respite child care services to eligible military families and personnel where a serviceman or woman is currently deployed.
 Check the YMCA site for details and eligibility.

 Gym & Health Club chains that don’t offer military discounts.
-Individual may locations may offer a discount but there is not a chain wide discount.
+Individual locations may offer a discount but there is not a recognized chain-wide discount.
 Many franchise locations are known to give military discounts.
-Always check first with your local gym even these gyms below.
+Always check first with your local gym including these listed below.